featured image

 An auditor will make a judgment on the assumptions made by management of an organisation

-An Audit aims to provide assurance that a company’s financial records offer a true representation of its activities.
-They will put a spotlight on any issues and advise the senior management on how they might fix them.
+An auditor aims to provide assurance that a company’s financial records present a true representation of its activities.
+It sheds light on any issues and advises senior management on how to address them.

 Assumptions are made by senior management when preparing financial reports, such as calculating stock provisions and writing off bad debts.
 An independent auditor will examine and make judgments on the reports in the context of these assumptions.

-The audit can fail if an independent auditor issues an incorrect opinion on the organisation's financial statements, so it is very important to choose a qualified and reputable independent auditor.
+The audit can fail if an auditor issues an incorrect opinion on the organisation's financial statements, so it is very important to choose a qualified and reputable independent auditor to ensure everything goes smoothly.

 An auditor must be an independent figure when auditing a company’s records and accounting practices.

-The credibility of an Audit is centered on the independence of the auditor.
+The credibility of an Audit is based on the independence of the auditor.
 It removes conflicts of interest or internal influences/pressures.
 An Audit must be an unbiased and objective professional assessment.

 There should be a positive relationship between the auditor and the company, but the auditor should still rigorously challenge the numbers.